Video Content Delivery System: How CDNs Power Secure Live Video Streaming

 It plays a vital role in smooth live streaming by reducing latency (delay) for viewers.
 They act as storage points closer to viewers, holding cached copies of the live stream.
 This reduces the distance data needs to travel, leading to faster loading and smoother playback.

-Having more strategically placed PoPs allow the CDN to handle a larger, geographically diverse audience without sacrificing quality.
+Having more strategically placed PoPs allows the CDN to handle a larger, geographically diverse audience without sacrificing quality.
 Users are not dependent on just a few edge servers.
 Instead, the larger number of PoPs distributes the load, ensuring the CDN can effectively cater to a diverse audience.

 For instance, Microsoft Azure CDN has 192 PoPs spread across 109 metro cities.
 These PoPs cache the content and distribute the load.